|

 Pre-Mix FlexKrete Before Using: Even if you are using Clear

-Broadcast Application: Catalyze FlexKrete, then pour out ribbons, then roll out the FlexKrete thickly and evenly without leaving uneven ridges or puddles.
-IMMEDIATELY broadcast aggregate to refusal,
+then with 3/8" knap roller apply the FlexKrete thickly and evenly without leaving uneven ridges or puddles.

 ensure to initially throw the sand up in the air so it lands flat upon the